-2023 ADMINISTRATIVE REVIEW
+2024 ADMINISTRATIVE REVIEW

-The Council portfolios performed well in 2023.
-The total return for the Nebraska School Employees, Nebraska Judges, Nebraska State Patrol, and State & Country Retirement Systems Cash Balance Plan was 14.6% for the year ending 2023, trailing the policy benchmark return of 15.3%.
+The Council portfolios performed well in 2024.
+The total return for the Nebraska School Employees, Nebraska Judges, Nebraska State Patrol, and State & Country Retirement Systems Cash Balance Plan was 11.2% for the year ending 2024, trailing the policy benchmark return of 11.8%.
 The underperformance to the benchmark can be explained by the timing differences with private markets.
-The Omaha School Employees' Retirement System (OSERS) returned 13.3%, in line with its benchmark.
-All Council defined benefit plans performed in the top quartile when compared to a universe of large public plans for the one-year period.
-The plans also performed in the top quartile for the 3-year, 5-year and 10-year, with the exception of OSERS.
-The total returns are in excess of the 7.0% actuarial return assumption all plans will have in place by 2024, with OSERS following suit in 2025.
+The Omaha School Employees' Retirement System (OSERS) returned 9.4%, trailing the policy benchmark return of 11.1%.
+All Council defined benefit plans performed in the top quartile when compared to a universe of large public plans for the 1-year, 3-year, 5-year and 10-year, with the exception of OSERS.
+The total returns are in excess of the 7.0% actuarial return assumption.

 The Council continues to monitor the portfolios and ensure investment strategies provide sufficient longterm rewards relative to appropriate levels of risk.
-Several projects were completed in 2023 to achieve the Council's mission of prudently managing State funds.
+Several projects were completed in 2024 to achieve the Council's mission of prudently managing State funds.